kasrababaei/swift-notes/SwiftUI.md

 window.
 The size that the subview reports to its parent is the definitive size and the parent cannot alter this size unilaterally.

-In iOS 16, there's a type in the `Layout` protocol called `PorposedViewSize`:
+In iOS 16, there's a type in the `Layout` protocol called `ProposedViewSize`:

 ```Swift
 struct ProposedViewSize {